 While some investors are already well versed in financial metrics (hat tip), this article is for those who would like to learn about Return On Equity (ROE) and why it is important.
 We'll use ROE to examine Equity Residential (NYSE:EQR), by way of a worked example.

-Over the last twelve months Equity Residential has recorded a ROE of 6.4%.
-One way to conceptualize this, is that for each $1 of shareholders’ equity it has, the company made $0.064 in profit.
+Over the last twelve months Equity Residential has recorded a ROE of 7.2%.
+That means that for every $1 worth of shareholders' equity, it generated $0.072 in profit.

 Return on Equity = Net Profit ÷ Shareholders' Equity